Germany's Social Democrats want to renegotiate Swiss tax deal

 “Now that it is clear that the Swiss banks actually support tax evasion, we have to speak out on that clearly,” she said.

-SPD leader Sigmar Gabriel said earlier this month there had been “organized crime in Swiss banks” helping Germans avoid tax evasion but Swiss bankers and politicians have denied the allegation.
+SPD leader Sigmar Gabriel said earlier this month there had been “organised crime in Swiss banks” helping Germans avoid tax evasion but Swiss bankers and politicians have denied the allegation.